Contents

 Design Accent.

-Skylights can affect a home’s interior design like no other element, including an unexpected punch in staircases or office or by supplying a centerpiece in living spaces and kitchens.
+Skylights can affect a home’s interior design like no other component, including an unexpected punch in stairs or home offices or by offering a focal point in living spaces and cooking areas.

 Constant Light vs. Windows’ Light.